Janet Krupin

 Janet Krupin (born October 7, 1987) is an American actress, singer, writer, and producer.
 She is best known as a Broadway performer and the original host of the popular web-series "The Click Clique."
-On Broadway, she originated the role of Kylar in Bring It On: The Musical, and was a swing in the musical If/Then on Broadway.
-As a musician, released her debut EP, Aurora EP, as part of the musical duo Trillium, and is currently performing as a founding member of The Jackson Massive.
+On Broadway, she originated the role of Kylar in Bring It On: The Musical, and was a swing in the musical If/Then.
+As a musician, she released her debut EP, Aurora EP, as part of the musical duo Trillium.

 Personal life

-Krupin was born Janet Ellin Krupin on October 7, 1987 in Kennewick, Washington to Paul and Nancy Krupin.
+Krupin was born Janet Ellin Krupin on October 7, 1987, in Kennewick, Washington to Paul and Nancy Krupin.
 She has a younger sister, Katie.

 Krupin graduated from Kennewick High School in 2006 and from the University of Southern California with a Major in Cinematic Arts—Critical Studies and a double minor in Musical Theatre and Philosophy in 2010.